 You can take a group tour with one of the tour agencies.
 The tour usually includes snorkelling gear, a crew that takes you around at least 3 diving sites, a few beaches and a great lunch buffet with snacks.
 You can book a group tour at one of the tourist agencies on the island, check with your hotel for one or book a tour online.

-In case you want something more advanced, you can take a full 3-day scuba diving course with PADI certificate.
-It will include a lot of information about marine life, fish and corals.
-There are two sites in Koh Chang with shipwrecks frequented by open water divers.
+In case you want something more advanced, you can take a full 3-day scuba diving course with a PADI certificate.
+It will include much information about marine life, fish and corals.
+There are two sites in Koh Chang with shipwrecks frequented by open-water divers.

-Stand up Paddling (SUP): Stand up paddling is a fast-growing water sport that is now available in Koh Chang.
-A SUP station next to Iyara Seafood is a great spot at the mouth of Klong Prao River.
-SUP Adventure Asia is a business located on Klong Koi Beach who can teach and take you on tours in the area or provide boards if you want to go by yourself.
+Stand-up Paddling (SUP): Stand-up paddling is a fast-growing water sport that is now available in Koh Chang.
+A SUP station next to Iyara Seafood is a great spot at the mouth of the Klong Prao River.
+SUP Adventure Asia is a business located on Klong Koi Beach that can teach and take you on tours in the area or provide boards if you want to go by yourself.